How to Plant and Grow Juniper

 Bonide Super Soap

-Try Bonide’s Super Soap, which is available at Arbico Organics.
+Try Bonide’s Super Soap, available at Arbico Organics.

 You’ll likely need to reapply multiple times throughout the growing season.
 Check the manufacturer’s recommendations for application timing.